 Well, the reality is vastly different.
 Six weeks ago the department laid what could be called large tea bags - rock-filled bags - along the Silverleaves beachfront, not the geotextile sandbags that were requested through a government department report.
-Since then they have had high tides and surges, and the bags have categorically failed, and the Inverloch Surf Life Saving Club's clubhouse is teetering on the edge because its sandbags have failed.
+Since then they have had high tides and surges, and they have failed.
+They have categorically failed, as has the Inverloch Surf Life Saving Club, which is teetering on the edge because its sandbags have failed.
 Minister, what are you doing to save Silverleaves and the Inverloch Surf Life Saving Club?

-David DAVIS (Southern Metropolitan) (12:53): (1610) Last night at the Independence Day celebration for Israel's birthday, its independence, which is held every year for MPs and community leaders, Premier Jacinta Allan I thought made insensitive and unfortunate comments.
+David DAVIS (Southern Metropolitan) (12:53): (1610) Last night at the Independence Day celebration for Israel's birthday, its independence, which is held every year for MPs and community leaders, the Premier Jacinta Allan I thought made insensitive and unfortunate comments.
 She should not, in my view, have made the comments she made attacking the Israeli government at such an occasion.
-This is a government that is anti Israel.
+This is a government that is anti-Israel.
 Many members of this Labor government do not have the interests of Israel and the Jewish community in Victoria at heart.
 The government was slow to deal with on-campus issues.
-What I am asking, and this is for the attention of the Premier, is that she correct this statement and backtrack on the statement.
+So what I am asking, and this is for the attention of the Premier, is that she correct this statement and actually backtrack on the statement.

 Enver Erdogan: I have a point of order, President.
 Mr Davis, if you are going to make an allegation against this government, I think there are many people in the chamber - we have got Mr Berger and Mr Batchelor right here - who are strong supporters of the Jewish community.
-To make a slur about the government and especially against individuals, including the Premier, should be done by way of a separate motion.
-This is just inappropriate.
+To make a slur about the government and especially against individuals, including the Premier, you should do so by way of a separate motion, but this is just inappropriate.

-David DAVIS: On the point of order, President, I was there.
+David Davis: On the point of order, President, I was there.
 I heard what she said, and I am going to ask her to retract it.
 That is what I am about to do: will you step back from your statement?

 The PRESIDENT: Mr Erdogan is correct.
-If you are going to make an accusation against a sitting member or members, it should be by way of substantive motion.
+If you are going to make an accusation against a sitting member or members, it should be by substantive motion.
 I might just review what Mr Davis said.
 I am not too sure if you put it at the level of an accusation, but Mr Davis, you are talking about international affairs during a constituency question.

-David DAVIS: My community has the largest Jewish community in Australia, in Southern Metro.
+David Davis: Yes, and my community has the largest Jewish community in Australia, in Southern Metro.